Why ‘Red Flag Laws’ Are Gaining Bipartisan Support After Parkland

 By now we’re all painfully familiar with the discussion that follows a mass shooting.
 The left calls for new gun-control measures.
 The right says the focus should be on mental illness, not new restrictions on gun owners.
-Usually no new gun laws are passed, and nothing is done to approve the mental health system.
+Usually no new gun laws are passed, and nothing is done to improve the mental health system.

-As the survivors of last week’s school shooting in Parkland, Florida try to build a movement to end gun violence, there have been new calls for “red flag laws,” which allow law enforcement to seize the firearms of people believed to be a danger to themselves or others.
+As the survivors of last week’s school shooting in Parkland, Florida, try to build a movement to end gun violence, there have been new calls for “red flag laws,” which allow law enforcement to seize the firearms of people believed to be a danger to themselves or others.
 Gun control advocates have been pushing for these gun-violence restraining orders for several years, and in the last week a handful of conservatives have embraced them as well, saying they empower people to do something when they see someone at risk of committing gun violence, without infringing on the rights of other gun owners.
 Here’s what you need to know about the legislation.

 What do red flag laws do?

 Current federal and state gun control laws are mainly focused on preventing dangerous people from purchasing firearms.
 Under federal law a person can be entered into the federal background check database if they’re involuntarily committed to a mental hospital, or if a court or government declares them mentally incompetent.
-States are encouraged (but not required) to share these records with the the National Instant Criminal Background Check System.
+States are encouraged (but not required) to share these records with the the National Instant Criminal Background check system.

-Theoretically, this should prevent people the state has deemed mentally ill from purchasing fire arms at a licensed gun shop.
+Theoretically, this should prevent people the state has deemed mentally ill from purchasing firearms at a licensed gun shop.
 But as we’ve seen with Nikolas Cruz, who’s accused of killing 17 people at Marjory Stoneman Douglas High School, even if someone is displaying warning signs of violent behavior, they’re free to purchase and possess firearms if they’ve yet to commit a crime and haven’t come into contact with the state mental health system.

 Red flag laws aim to fix this by giving family members and law enforcement officers the ability to petition the court to temporarily seize the firearms of someone believed to be at risk.
 If a judge is convinced that the person poses a danger, they can quickly order them to surrender their firearms.
 Within a few weeks, the court holds a full hearing on whether the restrictions should be dropped or extended for up a year.
 The gun owner has opportunities to petition to have their weapons returned.